zerotypic/wilhelm/README.md

 ### AST Wilpaths

-The optional `path` feature provides /wilpaths/, which are a way to easily navigate and select nodes in an AST.
+The optional `path` feature provides *wilpaths*, which are a way to easily navigate and select nodes in an AST.
 Inspired by the XPath query language for XML, a wilpath builds upon the filtering and mapping features of NodeLists.